Teaching Opportunities

 3) What attracted you to this position at our school?

 4) What are your career aims?
+What would you like to be doing in three years’ time?

 Last evening I have made a tremendous nightmare.
 I am found myself into a station of a town to me not known.
 I was just descending off the train when I have been approached by two policemen that asked to me the documents in a way enough intimidating.
 Therefore I have begun to search them in the pockets, in the bag and in the suitcase, first with calm, then with anxiety also because I have seen that was not the my suitcase.
 When I was awake my heart is beating for me so strong that it was necessary some minutes before that I would understand that all has been a dream.